h2oai/ml-security-audits/README.md

-# Secure Audits for Machine Learning Attacks
+# Security Audits for Machine Learning Attacks

 #### Presented at MLOps World 2021 on June 16th